JHay0112/JHay0112.github.io/_articles/2025-12-01-stm32-bare-metal.md

 traditional "main" function that marks the beginning of the traditional C program.

-The reset handler code is available online[^9] for those interested rather than presented in the text.
+The reset handler code is available elsewhere[^9] for those interested.

-### Application Code
+## Application Code
-Only now is the microcontroller ready to be programmed in the typical sense.
+Only now is the microcontroller ready to run the application code.
+After the reset handler has run, the application code is invoked via the "main" function.
+In the provided code I've set this up (in an echo of Vivonomicon's own choices) to count upwards indefinitely.
+The code can be verified via a debugger such as gdb.

+## Extensions and Next Steps
+I've since extended this code to manipulate the GPIO of the STM32 F070RB.
+In particular, the user LED built into the devlopment board I'm using.
+Since I am a firm believer in simulation as a means of verification, I've also used Renode[^2] to simulate the board output.
+For the purposes of getting this post published, I've decided to defer that discussion to a later date.

+Some of the more recent developments I've worked on in the context of this project includes pre-emptive scheduling (via ARM's Systick and PendSV interrupts).
+However, a good few months has already gone by since I wrote that code.
+More writing on that may come if I find a suitable project to incorporate it into.

 ## Footnotes